vudsen/arthas-ui/src/pages/eula.md

    The User may not:

-   Modify, reverse engineer, decompile, or disassemble the Plugin.
+   Decompile and modify the Plugin.
    Distribute, sell, lease, or sublicense the Plugin without prior written consent from the Licensor.
    Use the Plugin for any unlawful or unauthorized purpose.